This guide offers total comprehension of investing fundamentals to beginners at any experience level

 Types of Risk:

-• Market Risk: The risk that the overall market will decline.
+• The risk that the entire market value will decrease constitutes Market Risk.

 Risk Tolerance: